hotschedules/slate/source/includes/publishingapps.md

 **screenshots{}**

 The screenshots array contains relative paths to screenshots which the Global App Store will use for display purposes.
-This files should be included in the app folder that is published via app tools and the path should be relative to the public_path.
+These files should be included in the app folder that is published via app tools and the path should be relative to the public_path.

 **agent/job_parameters:{}** and **agent/job_parameters_hidden:{}**